Terasology/TutorialWorldGeneration/docs/advanced/biomes.md

 Now that you have the biomes all set up and ready to use, you can finally get to the last step, populating the world with the biomes.
 You do this as you would populate the world with blocks, by creating a new rasterizer.
+In practice, you'll usually be using an existing rasterizer that does this for you, like the `SolidRasterizer` from CoreWorlds, but it would use the same principles.
 For the behaviour as used by this tutorial, the rasterizer can look like this:

 ```java
 @Requires({@Facet(SeaLevelFacet.class), @Facet(ElevationFacet.class)})